BrettBurbidge/RTD-Traffic/docs/source/index.rst

 .. _index:

-Welcome to Cairs Traffic and Alarms's documentation!
+Traffic & Alarms's Docs!
 ====================================================

-.. attention:: Traffic and Alarms, UTA, CAT, CTA documentation is avaliable here.
+.. attention:: Traffic & Alarms, formerly known as UTA or CAT, documentation is avaliable here.
+CTA is short for Cairs Traffic & Alarms.
+For more information about Cairs please go to .. _a link: http://unique.net.

 Topics
 ------